codepr/tasq/README.md

 Tasq
 ====

-Very simple broker-less distributed Task queue that allow the scheduling of job functions to be executed on local or remote workers.
+Very simple distributed Task queue that allow the scheduling of job functions to be executed on local or remote workers.
 Can be seen as a Proof of Concept leveraging ZMQ sockets and cloudpickle serialization capabilities as well as a very basic actor system to handle different loads of work from connecting clients.

+Currently Tasq supports a brokerless approach through ZMQ sockets or Redis/RabbitMQ as backends.

 The main advantage of using a brokerless task queue, beside latencies is the possibility of launch and forget some workers on a network and schedule jobs to them without having them to know nothing